arnolanglade/mikado-app/README.md

 );
 ```

-This function has two arguments, the first lets you override services and the second lets you override translations.
-The goal of overriding services is to easily replace them by test double to ease the testing.
+This function takes two arguments: the first allows you to override services, and the second allows you to override translations.
+The purpose of overriding services is to easily replace them with test doubles, making testing more manageable.
+Overriding translations aims to enhance test resilience by preventing test failures when translations are modified.
-The goal of overriding translations is to make the test more resilient.
-It prevents the test from breaking if you change the translation.

 ### Override a service

-The `aServiceContainer` function creates a service container with all the services of the app.
-It accepts an object as a parameter.
-The keys of the object are the services to override and the values are the new services.
+The `aServiceContainer` function creates a service container containing all the app's services.
+It accepts an object as a parameter, where the keys represent the services to be overridden, and the values indicate the new services.

 ```ts
 const myService = jest.fn();